osisoft/Edge-Data-Store-Docs/V1/Overview/OpcUaQuickStart.md

 ]
 ```

-1. Save the JSON content above in a text file and name it OpcUa1Dataselection.json.
+3. Save the JSON content above in a text file and name it OpcUa1Dataselection.json.
-1. Run the following curl script so the system will be configured to collect Opc Ua data values.
+**Note:** When you run the following curl script, the system will be configured to collect OPC UA data values.

 ```bash
 curl -i -d "@OpcUa1Dataselection.json" -H "Content-Type: application/json" -X PUT http://localhost:5590/api/v1/configuration/OpcUa1/Dataselection
 ```

-To see the streams that have been created in Edge Storage to store the data you are writing, you can run the following curl script:
+To see the streams that have been created in data store to store the data you are writing, run the following curl script:

 ```bash
 curl http://localhost:5590/api/v1/tenants/default/namespaces/default/streams/
 ```

-To view the data in the streams being written, you can refer to the SDS part of this documentation.
+To view the data in the streams being written by OPC UA, see [Sequential Data Store](xref:sdsOverview).

-To egress the data to OSIsoft Cloud Services or the PI System, see the egress documentation or quick starts.
+ To egress the data to OSIsoft Cloud Services or the PI System, see [Egress](xref:egress) or [PI Egress Quick Start](xref:piEgressQuickStart).